Organic electrochemical transistor

 The organic electrochemical transistor (OECT) is an organic electronic device which functions like a transistor.
 The current flowing through the device is controlled by the exchange of ions between an electrolyte and the OECT channel composed of an organic conductor or semiconductor.
 The exchange of ions is driven by a voltage applied to the gate electrode which is in ionic contact with the channel through the electrolyte.
 The migration of ions between the channel and the electrolyte is accompanied by electrochemical redox reactions occurring in the channel material.
 The electrochemical redox of the channel along with ion migration changes the conductivity of the channel in a process called electrochemical doping.
 OECTs are being explored for applications in biosensors, bioelectronics and large-area, low-cost electronics.
 OECTs can also be used as multi-bit memory devices that mimic the synaptic functionalities of the brain.
-For this reason, OECTs can be also being investigated as elements in neuromorphic computing applications.
+For this reason, OECTs can also be investigated as elements in neuromorphic computing applications.